bdthemes/zoloblocks/readme.txt

 = Will these slow down my site? =
 Not at all.
 We have optimized all of these blocks for better performance.

+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the ZoloBlocks plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/1b60e035-ed99-4a70-a2c8-5c2cf4405e68).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. ZoloBlocks Page Builder Blocks Addons for Gutenberg